shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 ## Testing
+#### A mixture of manual and validator testing was performed on the website throughout development and after completion.
+Manually testing user cases as outlined in the initial brief was important and is outlined below.
+I tested the website in Chrome, Firefox, Edge, Internet Explorer and Safari browsers, as well as large and small computer displays and mobile phones.
+All links on all pages were tested.
+Some testing was performed by friends and colleagues, such as general user-friendliness and link testing, to provide a fresh perspective after I had been working on the project alone for some time.

 ### Target audience appeal
 - I tried to appeal to the target audience by adopting a modern design.
 This included stylish fonts and icons, rounded corners and modern language.
 By sticking to this styling, the website is eye-catching and appealing to the target demographic, while retaining ease of navigartion and good accesibility.